Freaks Come Out at Night: Background

 "Freaks Come Out at Night" went through phases to get to that hook.
 The first initial thought was really making a song competitive with that Pat Benatar stuff that was out.
 [The song] was so poppy but the hook was kind of weak, so I started looking at the funk bands and their use of "freak."
 All of those songs, thinking of Rick James and all those characters.
 And 42nd Street in New York City is a hectic set, and thinking about the nightlife of New York and all of a sudden [the song] changed into something like funk and "Freaks Come Out at Night".

 Critical reception

 Jason Elias of AllMusic wrote, "The just-as-good 'Freaks Come Out at Night' has the guys talking about nocturnal freaks with vivid lyrics and a little too much inside information."
 Robert Christgau wrote, "Even the putative follow-up 'Freaks Come Out at Night,' dumber lyrically than 'Escape' and 'Friends' and dumber musically than the irresistible 'Five Minutes of Funk,' is five minutes of fun."

 Music video

 The music video sees Jalil Hutchins wearing a feather earring, which he said was a replacement for a wig and "the closest thing I could get that was part funk, part freak."
-The video features appearances from Run-DMC, who are seen leaving a tour bus in Baltimore, and future rapper Jermaine Dupri, then a dancer for Whodini.
+The video features appearances from UTFO and Run-DMC, who are seen leaving a tour bus in Baltimore, and future rapper Jermaine Dupri, then a dancer for Whodini.